 Afterall, the coronavirus outbreak is threatening the health and well-being of hundreds of thousands of people around the globe, with more than 200,000 cases confirmed in the U.S. and growing.
 Why wouldn’t the CDC need help in battling this pandemic?

 Too often, those emails aren’t legit, and falling for them can run the risk of your personal identification and bank or credit card information being stolen.
-Fraudsters are preying on your generosity and trying to trick you as you seek to support health care efforts, or they are trying to leverage fear and confusion to steal from coronavirus patients, those scared of being infected, supporters, insurers and others.
+Fraudsters are preying on your generosity and trying to trick you as you seek to support health care efforts, or they are trying to leverage fear and confusion to steal from coronavirus patients, stimulus check recipients, those scared of being infected, supporters, insurers and others.

 “Disasters have the potential to bring out the best in people,” said Howard Silverstone, CPA, CFF.
 “Unfortunately, disasters also bring out the worst in some people, and we are seeing that now with scammers using the COVID-19 outbreak to try to steal personal information and money from those who want to help.”